Excel Row Header

 We can hide the row & column header by showing them under the VIEW tab.
 We need to uncheck the box Headings to turn off them from showing.
 We can see this row header when we open any new excel file.
 However, if someone does not like them.
 We can turn off them by showing it to the user.

 Uncheck the box and it will turn off ROW & COLUMN headers from the current sheet.

 The Output is shown below:

-We can also turn off row & column headers by following below steps.
+We can also turn off the row & column headers by following the below steps.

-Step 2: Go to Advanced.
-Scroll down and select Display option for this worksheet.
+- Step 2: Go to Advanced.
+Scroll down and select the Display option for this worksheet.

 The first column is the heading for all the rows for this data.
 Now I will move from left to right.
 When I move from left to right, let’s say to the end of the data i.e. the last column of the data, I cannot see my row headers now.

 I can only see excel row headers but not my data row headers here.
 It is so confusing that actually which row header I am referring to at the moment.
 Going back and see the row header every now & then is a frustrating job to do so.

 Nothing to worry we can lock or freeze our row heading by following the below steps.

 - Step 1: Go to View > Freeze Panes.